 9. Faster growth

 Thanks to all the advantages listed above, retailers can unlock faster growth as they are able to iterate faster to the best product that fits the market demand, reach out to more customers, and increase retention.
-Considering the level of control manufacturers can have over the entire sales journey when they switch to the DTC strategy, it is much easier to achieve a speedy growth.
-Taking over customer support for instance will help the brand improve on its image and enhance the experience for their customers.
-As they handle all customer requests, concerns and feedback, manufacturers build a stronger relationship with their customers while providing the necessary adjustments to their products.
+Considering the level of control manufacturers can have over the entire sales journey when they switch to the DTC strategy, it is much easier to achieve a higher Customer Lifetime Value.
+Taking over customer support for instance will help the brand improve its image and enhance the experience for its customers.
+As they handle all customer requests, concerns, and feedback, manufacturers build a stronger relationship with their customers while providing the necessary adjustments to their products.
 These continuous engagements can fuel growth in the customer experience, production, marketing, and sales metrics of the company.
 Another benefit of using the Direct-to-Consumer strategy is that the manufacturing company can grow its customer base speedily.
-By improving on communication, service delivery and focusing on customer retention strategies, companies can widen their influence exponentially while creating a brand that remains on the minds of their customers.
+By improving on communication, service delivery, and focusing on customer retention strategies, companies can widen their influence exponentially while creating a brand that remains on the minds of their customers.

 3 examples of DTC brands

 Razor-selling brand, Dollar Shave Club is one of the most typical examples of a brand that has excelled with the Direct-to-consumer strategy.
 The company launched its e-commerce store with a 1:33-minute weird but memorable video ad that went viral.
 Within the first three months of its release, the video had gained more than 4 million YouTube views and approximately 12,000 customers had ordered their razors.
 By taking responsibility for their content and marketing, the company used the video approach to draw in their target audience and deliver value to their new customers.
 To reach the right demographic, the company invested about $10,000 in promoting the ad on social media and in tech publications.
 Certainly, traditional retailers would not have used these intense marketing strategies.